Skip to content

 We strongly recommend performing resistance tests regularly to understand system endurance capability.
 It enables you to anticipate traffic spikes so that you can proactively work towards a solution (as opposed to straining resources to fix problems when they occur).

-What are the main differences between performance tests, load tests, and stress tests?
+Key differences between performance tests, load tests, and stress tests

 Performance test

 • What?
-A method which defines and runs necessary tests to check the performance of an app or system.
+A method that defines and runs necessary tests to check the performance of an app or system.

 • Why?
 Defines criteria and benchmark’s data for your apps and websites.